Quantum Error Correction Scheme for Fully Correlated Noise

-for some $F_W \in M_4$.
+for some complex unit $\mu_W$ and some $F_W \in M_4$.
 The existence of such a $U$ is guaranteed by a result in representation theory (see \cite{[5]} and \cite{Tomita}).
 Thus, for any qubit $|\psi\ra$, we have

-In other words, one can use an arbitrary qubit $|v_0\ra$ and a pure qubit $|0\ra$ to protect a given quantum bit $|\psi\ra$.
-This effect is illustrated in the circuit diagram in figure \ref{OldvNew}(\subref{Ueff}).
-This scheme was utilized in \cite{Utkan} with the unitary matrix $U$ given in figure \ref{OldvNew}(\subref{oldU}).
+In other words, one can use an arbitrary qubit $|v_0\ra$ and the qubit $|0\ra$ to protect a given quantum bit $|\psi\ra$.
+This effect is illustrated in the circuit diagram in Figure \ref{OldvNew}(\subref{Ueff}).
+This scheme was utilized in \cite{Utkan} with the unitary matrix $U$ given in Figure \ref{OldvNew}(\subref{oldU}).

-To implement the quantum error correction scheme, one needs to decompose the encoding operator $U$ into elementary gates in the circuit diagram.
-In \cite{Tomita}, the matrix $U$ in figure \ref{OldvNew}(\subref{oldU}) was supposed to have a simple realization by the circuit diagram in figure \ref{Udec}, where the part surrounded by the broken line is not needed if $|v\ra = |0\ra$, as claimed in the paper.
-However, we found that the product of the 6 elementary gates do not actually produce the matrix $U$ as asserted (see appendix 1).
-Moreover, there does not seem to be a simple decomposition of the operator into elementary gates.
-With some effort, we found a different decomposition of the unitary matrix in figure \ref{OldvNew}(\subref{oldU}) to construct circuit diagram for implementation.
-However, it requires 9 standard gates in the IBM quantum computer library including the use of a Toffoli gate, and the implementation of the scheme using the IBM quantum computers did not yield useful results.
+To implement the quantum error correction scheme, it is necessary to decompose the encoding operator $U$ into elementary gates/operations that the IBM quantum computers can carry out.
+In \cite{Tomita}, the matrix $U$ in Figure \ref{OldvNew}(\subref{oldU}) was supposed to have a simple realization by the circuit diagram in Figure \ref{Udec}, where the part surrounded by the broken line is not needed if $|v\ra = |0\ra$, as claimed in the paper.
+However, we found that the product of the 6 elementary gates do not actually produce the matrix $U$ as asserted (see Appendix 1).
+With some effort, we identified a different decomposition of the unitary matrix in Figure \ref{OldvNew}(\subref{oldU}) to construct a circuit diagram for implementation.
+However, it requires 9 standard gates in the IBM quantum computer library including the use of a Toffoli gate, and the implementation of the scheme using the IBM quantum computers did not yield satisfactory results.

 To get around the problem, we modify the encoding matrix $U$, satisfying equation (\ref{encodmat}), given by